Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Conclusion

 \section{Conclusion}

-{ We proposed a cost sensitive deep CNN to deal with the class-imbalance problem, {which is commonly encountered when dealing with} real world datasets.
-Our {approach} is able to automatically set the class dependent costs based on the data statistics {of} the training set.
-We analysed three commonly used cost functions and introduced class dependent costs for each case.
+{ We proposed a \rev{cost-sensitive} deep CNN to deal with the class-imbalance problem, {which is commonly encountered when dealing with} \rev{real-world} datasets.
+Our {approach} is able to automatically set the \rev{class-dependent} costs based on the data statistics {of} the training set.
+We analysed three commonly used cost functions and introduced \rev{class-dependent} costs for each case.
 We show that the cost-sensitive CE loss function is c-calibrated and guess aversive.
-Furthermore, we proposed an alternating optimization procedure to efficiently learn the class dependent costs as well as the network parameters.
+Furthermore, we proposed an alternating optimization procedure to efficiently learn the \rev{class-dependent} costs as well as the network parameters.
 Our results on six popular classification datasets show that the modified cost functions perform very well on the majority as well as on the minority classes in the dataset.}